Is your home loan death proof? Find out what will happen to your home loan if you die

 - He also has lectured on a national level for a range of topics.

-If a person dies without a valid will, they are said to die ‘intestate’.
+If a person dies without a valid will, they are said to die "intestate".
 In this case, the government employs a default will, appoints an executor of their choice and divides your assets, including your house, according to a particular formula.
-Each state in Australia has a different process and formula but chances are, it’s not the formula you would choose yourself.
+Each state in Australia has a different process and formula, and it may not be the formula you would choose yourself.

 According to Rod Cunich, the National practice group leader for succession and wealth management at Slater Gordon, intestate can get very complicated, especially in the event of divorce and blended families, and the variation in how each state approaches it is huge.
 He explains, “In NSW, for example, if a person is married but separated and has a new de facto spouse, both are considered spouses with an equal claim to the assets.
 In another state, the former spouse might get the first $50,000 and then the rest would be divided with the new de facto spouse.
 It can get messy very quickly.”